davidpots/playsongnotes/_lessons/38 [Ricky Nelson] Lonesome Town.md

 #pdf_for_sale: https://gum.co/wZWcq
 ---

-## Video lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/QFiatbwLPXg?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes
+## Editor's Notes

-This video is an acoustic guitar lesson for the song "Lonesome Town" by Ricky Nelson.
+This video is an acoustic guitar lesson for the song _Lonesome Town_ by Ricky Nelson.
 I'll show you how to play it in standard tuning, using a fingerpicking approach.
 This lesson includes a playthrough, explanation of how to play each chord, overview of the chord progressions needed, fingerpicking basics -- I cover it all!
 Including the difference between a shuffle vs. straight rhythm.
 I created this tutorial for Song Notes, which is my personal music lesson web project (video and text-based lessons).

-Video timestamps:
+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Preview
 - 2:23 About this lesson